Cucumber Mint Martini | Exquisitely Cool

 - Place the cucumber and mint in a cocktail shaker and add the lime juice and simple syrup.
 Muddle the cucumber and mint together.
 (I muddled it for about 3 minutes.
 I really wanted to squish the cucumber but not obliterate it)5 slices cucumber, 8 mint leaves, 1 ounce lime juice, 1/2 ounce simple syrup

-- Add the vodka to the mixture and add enough ice to fill it half way
+- Add the vodka to the mixture and add enough ice to fill it half way3 ounces vodka

 - Cap the shaker and shake it at least for 15 seconds or stir it, whichever you prefer

 - Strain the mixture into a martini glass, take a spoon and fish a few pieces of cucumber out, along with a few mint leaves and place it in the liquid